 - If all went well, you'd now see the Showpad for Salesforce in the list of Installed Packages.

 2. Configure Showpad for Salesforce

 When the installation is completed, click Setup in the top menu.

 - In the left menu select Build and click Installed Packages.

 - Find the ShowpadForSF package and click Configure.

 - Enter your organization’s Showpad subdomain.
 The subdomain is the Showpad organization name you use to log into Showpad.

 Note: Do not include Showpad's domain.
-Enter only your organization name, all in lower case.When you’re ready, click the Save button.
+Enter your organization name only, all in lower case.When you’re ready, click the Save button.

 - Click Setup in the top menu.